bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain File Storage</summary><br><b>

-- File Storage used for storing data in files, in a hierarchical sturcture
+- File Storage used for storing data in files, in a hierarchical structure
 - Some of the devices for file storage: hard drive, flash drive, cloud-based file storage
 - Files usually organized in directories
 </b></details>